How can schools prepare when Ofsted’s new toolkit is delayed until September?

 Helps identify strengths and areas for development without guesswork

-Importantly, all buyers receive a free update once the final toolkit is released in September, ensuring you stay aligned with Ofsted September 2025 changes without needing to start from scratch.
-With 11 audit packs covering areas from safeguarding to behaviour and curriculum, leaders can prepare confidently for Ofsted inspections 2025, whenever they come.
+With 9 audit packs covering areas from safeguarding to attendance and behaviour, curriculum and teaching, leaders can prepare confidently for Ofsted inspections 2025, whenever they come.

-If you want to start preparing with confidence, explore Honeyguide’s draft-aligned audit packs today.
+If you want to start preparing with confidence, explore Honeyguide’s toolkit-aligned audit packs today.